alavifazel/Articles/7_Existence_and_uniqueness_of_first_order_ODEs/7_Existence_and_uniqueness_of_first_order_ODEs.md

 y(x) = 10 - 200.85e^{-t}
 $$

-Could there be more functions that would satisfy this ODE as well?
+Could there be more functions that satisfy this ODE as well?
 Or is it the only solution?
 The **Picard–Lindelöf theorem** answers this question and guarantees the existence and uniqueness of differential equation solutions (with their initial conditions) under certain conditions.
 But before stating this theorem, we need to know a few definitions and concepts first.